ridvikpal/cpp_tic_tac_toe_game/README.md

 # cpp_tic_tac_toe_game
 A simple command-line tic tac toe game that involves two players and 8 winCodes (win conditions).
+See the lab handout for more information.